-There are some very basic requirements that need to be met by all families interested in foster care, concurrent care giving or adoption.
-This list encompasses the most common conditions that must be met in order for a license to be issued.
+There are some very basic requirements that need to be met by all families interested in becoming a Resource Family.
+This list encompasses the most common conditions that must be met to become certified as a Resource Family.

 - Your residence must be located in Contra Costa County and must meet basic health and safety standards established by the State of California

 - The home must have sufficient bedrooms so that adults and children have separate bedrooms.
 Children may share a bedroom depending on their gender and age.

 - Rooms commonly used for other purposes (e.g., dining room, hallway or garage) cannot be used as a bedroom by any member of the household.

 - Each applicant must have sufficient income to meet his or her own family’s financial needs.

 - A criminal record check will be conducted on each applicant and adult in the potential foster or adoptive home.